mediachain/mediachain/rfc/mediachain-rfc-4.md

 As part of the mediachain software distribution, Mediachain Labs will create a basic namespace structure with a few initial namespaces:

-* `u`: the public namespace, with  permissions to publish and create sub-namespaces assigned to everyone.
+* `u`: the public namespace, with no permissions required to publish and create sub-namespaces.
+* `peer`: the peer-specific namespace, where each peer implicitly owns a sub-namespace named with its id.
 * `contrib`: personal space for individual contributors, with sub-namespaces assigned by Labs.
 * `glam`: curated namespace for well-known datasets.